Swiss haven chagrined as commodities traders look East

 A new lobby group, the Zug Commodity Association, will meet this month to forge a common position on what it considers key dangers to the Swiss industry, such as tax reform.

-The factors that make Switzerland competitive, like confidentiality and favourable taxation, must be defended, a new interest group called 'Swiss Respect' said a letter to the government.
+The factors that make Switzerland competitive, like confidentiality and favorable taxation, must be defended, a new interest group called ‘Swiss Respect' said a letter to the government.